Protocol & Information

 Step 2: Ensure the Record is Secured

-The cube record is all your laboratory will need for the case, with no additional equipment required for the analog protocol.
+The cube record is all that the laboratory will need for the case, with no additional equipment required for the analog protocol.

 Transferring the Digital Record